dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Entitlement Management Directory.md

    - Identify the business or governance requirement (e.g., external consent, distribution list management).
    - Ensure it cannot be solved with native Entitlement Management features.

-2. **Register the Extension**
+2. **Create the Extension**
-   - Use Microsoft Graph API to register a custom extension.
+   - Create the custom extension in a entitlement management catalog.
    - Provide metadata such as `id`, `description`, and `target` (e.g., access package assignment).

 3. **Implement the Logic**
    - Build an external service or API endpoint that the extension will call.
-   - Ensure it can handle authentication and authorization securely.
+   - Ensure it can handle authentication and authorization securely (preferably Managed Identity).

 4. **Bind to Entitlement Management**
    - Attach the extension to an **access package policy** or **assignment workflow**.